Tixwell/blog/_posts/smart-contract-upgradable.md

 ### The proxy pattern

-Thins ingenious process is simple to understand the proxy upgrade pattern.
+This ingenious process makes it easy to create an upgrade pattern.
 The proxy upgrade pattern involves deploying a proxy contract that delegates function calls to your logic and storage contracts.

 The proxy will store adresses of the logic contracts and this adress can be changed allowing us to deploy a new version of our contract and point the proxy to that new version.

 Warning - However, there are many things to be careful of when using this process.
-Especially to make sure that our old contracts are not used for bad purposes.
+Especially we want to make sure that our old contracts are not used for bad purposes.

 More information on proxy patterns, take a look on [OpenZeppelin’s proxy pattern guide](https://docs.openzeppelin.com/upgrades-plugins/1.x/truffle-upgrades).